You'll Never Reach Your Potential

-It is perhaps not surprising that statements about “potential” seem to be mostly used in a “motivational” sense.
-Generally, it appears to be the case that the topic of potential gets raised by someone like a teacher, coach, or parent when one of their students or children are not acting in the way the teacher, coach, or parent would like them to act.
-Advising someone about their potential is meant to spur them on to greater efforts and the attainment of loftier heights.
+It is perhaps not surprising that statements about “potential” seem to be mostly used in a motivational sense.
+Generally, it appears to be the case that the topic of potential gets raised by someone like a teacher, coach, or parent when one of their students or children is not acting in the way the teacher, coach, or parent would like them to act.
+Advising someone about their potential is meant to spur them on to greater efforts and loftier heights.

 So, what is potential?
 Do some of us have it, and others don’t?
 Or do we just have it in different quantities?
 Do some people have a lot of potential, whereas others only have a small amount?
 How is one's potential determined?
 Who decides how much potential someone has, and in what area?
 If you ever reach your potential, what then?

 Did Usain Bolt reach his potential?
 Has Meryl Streep reached hers?
 Will Serena Williams need to win another one or two more Grand Slam titles before she reaches her potential, or is she already there?

 Looking at definitions can be fun and instructive.
 Here are some definitions of “potential” from dictionary.com that are relevant:

 4. A latent excellence or ability that may or may not be developed